wulffern/aic2026/lectures/l00_refresher.md

 <!--pan_doc:

 I struggled with the concepts diffusion current and drift current for a long time.
 Why are there two types of current?
-It was when I read [The Schrödinger Equation in a Classical Context: A Seminar on Superconductivity](https://www.feynmanlectures.caltech.edu/III_21.html) I realised that the two types of current come directly from the Schrodinger equation, there is one component related to the electric field (potential energy) and a component related to the momentum (kinetic energy).
+It was when I read [The Schrödinger Equation in a Classical Context: A Seminar on Superconductivity](https://www.feynmanlectures.caltech.edu/III_21.html) I realized that the two types of current come directly from the Schrodinger equation, there is one component related to the electric field (potential energy) and a component related to the momentum (kinetic energy).

 In the absence of an electric field electrons will still jump from state to state set